Divine judgment: Objective and subjective judgment

-The eternal destiny of creatures will be decided at the end of time.
-As there is a twofold end of time, so there is likewise a twofold eternal judgment: the particular judgment, at the hour of death, which is the end of time for the individual, and the general judgment, at the final epoch of the world's existence, which is the end of time for the human race.

 Presbyterian

 The idea that God is now and will be at the end the judge of every human life is both biblical teaching or doctrine that is fundamental to understanding Christian faith according to the Presbyterian view.
 The Lord's present judgment of human life anticipates that perfect and final judgment that he will impose upon mankind at the end of the age.
 Christians will also have to face the judgment of the Lord and receive what is due them for the deeds done in the body, whether good or evil.

 Islam

-"But GOD shall judge between them on the day of the resurrection, concerning that about which they now disagree.".

 Historical

 St Gildas interpreted the Saxon invasions of England in 5th-6th centuries as just punishment for the sins of the Britons.
 The Viking attacks of the 8th-11th centuries were widely interpreted as being divine punishment upon Christians.
 Plagues, earthquakes and other similar disasters were also often looked upon as punishment in much of Christian history.
 The Reformation was sometimes interpreted by Catholics as a divine punishment upon the Church.

 In his Second Inaugural Address Abraham Lincoln cited the then on-going war as Divine Judgment visited upon the nation for the offense of slavery.The Almighty has His own purposes.
 "Woe unto the world because of offenses; for it must needs be that offenses come, but woe to that man by whom the offense cometh."
 If we shall suppose that American slavery is one of those offenses which, in the providence of God, must needs come, but which, having continued through His appointed time, He now wills to remove, and that He gives to both North and South this terrible war as the woe due to those by whom the offense came, shall we discern therein any departure from those divine attributes which the believers in a living God always ascribe to Him?
 Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away.
 Yet, if God wills that it continue until all the wealth piled by the bondsman's two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said "the judgments of the Lord are true and righteous altogether.